KurqonProductions/Making-A-Gorilla-Tag-Copy/README.md

-# Making-A-Gorilla-Tag-Copy
+# MTNBETA Project Copy
- all things needed to make a gorilla tag copy
+ MTNBETA to make a gorilla tag copy